Testing for jumps in processes with integral fractional part and jump-robust inference on the Hurst exponent: Introduction

-In principle, truncation methods could be extended to a fractional continuous process with an additive jump component if the Hurst exponent $H$ was known.
-Then the scaling $n^{-H}$ of absolute increments of the continuous process could be exploited.
-Here, we are interested in the more difficult problem when $H$ is unknown.
-Intuitively, the comparison of observed large absolute increments and average absolute increments should still allow detecting jumps.
-Our idea is hence that the empirical distribution of increments reveals a cluster of large absolute increments due to jumps separating from the remaining majority of increments.
-Exploring several methods based on this idea to disentangle jumps and continuous increments from a fractional process with unknown $H$, we found that the testing problem can be optimally solved using a statistic similar to the one by \cite{leemykland}.
+Exploring methods based on this idea to disentangle jumps and continuous increments from a fractional process with unknown $H$, we found that the testing problem can be optimally solved using a statistic similar to the one by \cite{leemykland}.
 In particular, it is natural to construct a test based on the maximum of suitably normalised absolute increments.
-Since the maximal absolute increment and the normalizing spot volatility estimate contain the same scaling factors $n^{H}$ depending on $H$, they simply cancel out.
+Since the maximal absolute increment and the normalizing spot volatility estimate contain the same scaling factors $n^{H}$ depending on $H$, they cancel out.
 Based on extreme value theory for weakly dependent Gaussian time series, we prove that under the null hypothesis of no jumps the limiting distribution is a standard Gumbel distribution.
-This yields a similar test as in the semimartingale case and we believe that it is appealing for applications to show that the well-known procedure can be adapted to the fractional framework.
-A main difficulty is that the spot volatility estimation should be robust with respect to jumps without knowing $H$.
+This yields a similar test as in the semimartingale case.
+We believe that it is appealing to show that the well-known procedure can be adapted to the fractional setting.
+A main difficulty, however, is that the spot volatility estimation should be robust with respect to jumps without knowing $H$.
 To achieve this, we use second-order increments and power variations with small powers what solves the problem under some restrictions on the jump activity.